AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion.md

 # Data ingestion options for Customer Journey Analytics

 You have a number of options when it comes to ingesting data into Customer Journey Analytics.
-Some of them assume that you want to move traditional Adobe Analytics data over, some of them
+Some of them assume that you want to move traditional Adobe Analytics data over, some of them assume that you ingest data directly from Adobe Experience Platform.

 ## Ingest data from traditional Adobe Analytics

-kjvlsjdkljsdlkgfj
+This workflow utilizes the Adobe Analytics Data Connector and varies slightly,

 ### Via DTM

-oiuiouoiuio
+TBD

 ### Via Launch

-kjhkhkhk
+TBD

 ## Ingest data from the AEP Web SDK

-jfsldjfklsdjflksdjf
+TBD

 ### Via Experience Edge

-jkjkjkjk
+TBD

 ### Via Launch

-hjhkhhihiohiohioho
+TBD

 ## Batch ingestion and Streaming ingestion

-jsflkjaslkfjsakldfj
+TBD

 ## Ingest Google Analytics data

-jdklgjlsjgldfkjg
+TBD

 ## Ingest data via the Bulk Ingestion API

-jglsdjgljdlgj
+TBD